The histopathology job market in the UK is fantastic.

 The GMC recognises that doctors will often not have all the evidence required for a complete CESR application, often many doctors will start their application and delay starting their application until they are able to gather all the evidence.

-The evidence must cover the knowledge, skills and qualifications to demonstrate the required competencies in all areas of the Haematology Curriculum.
+The evidence must cover the knowledge, skills and qualifications to demonstrate the required competencies in all areas of the Respiratory Medicine Curriculum documentation.
 If evidence is missing from any one area of the curriculum, then the application will fail.

 The GMC asks that only evidence that is strictly relevant is sent as it will help them to process the application quicker.
 The guidance on compiling your evidence will help you to decide what is relevant and what is not – make sure you are reading the latest version on the GMC website – here.